SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ---

 # Microsoft SharePoint Connector in Power Automate
-Microsoft SharePoint Connector in Power Automate supports the following flow triggers and actions.
+In Power Automate, Microsoft SharePoint Connector supports the following flow triggers and actions.

 ## SharePoint triggers
-SharePoint triggers allows you to create flows that monitor for changes in a SharePoint list or library.
-If one or more changes occur in that subscribed list, then that flow will be triggered to run.
+SharePoint triggers let you create flows that monitor for changes in a SharePoint list or library.
+If one or more changes occur in a subscribed list, that flow is triggered to run.

 ### When an item is created
 Triggers the flow when you create an item in a SharePoint list.